 5. Meaning of “reasonably suspects”

-For the purposes of this Act, a person “reasonably suspects” something at a relevant time if the person personally has grounds at the time for suspecting the thing and those grounds (even if they are subsequently found to be false or non existent), when judged objectively, are reasonable.
+For the purposes of this Act, a person reasonably suspects something at a relevant time if the person personally has grounds at the time for suspecting the thing and those grounds (even if they are subsequently found to be false or non existent), when judged objectively, are reasonable.

 6. Meaning of “terrorist act”

-(1) For the purposes of this Act, an action or threat of action is a “terrorist act” if —
+(1) For the purposes of this Act, an action or threat of action is a terrorist act if —

 (a) the action falls within subsection (2) and does not fall within subsection (3);